EspressoSystems/espresso-sequencer/doc/zk-integration.md

 ## Integration 1: Rollup contract fetches Espresso block commitment from the Espresso light client contract

 For this integration, Espresso consensus verification is delegated to the Espresso light client contract.
-In practice the rollup contract will fetch the last Espresso block commitment and feed it to the circuit.
+In practice the rollup contract will be given the last Espresso block commitment and feed it to the circuit.
 Still additional gadgets need to be introduced in order to implement the derivation pipeline logic consisting at a high level in:

 - Collecting all the Espresso commitments since the last update.
 - For each of these commitments, filter the corresponding Espresso blocks in order to obtain the transactions belonging